 English rolled-arm sofas have been around for centuries, and judging by their current popularity, they're not leaving anytime soon.
 They're recognized by their extremely low arms, which (you guessed it) roll out toward the sides.
 They also typically have tighter upholstery.
 These two features combined usually make for a more traditional look, but since the general style, shape, and legs don't have to fit any particular specifications, you can find an English sofa that's more modern-looking.

-Here's a great example: the Buxton sofa, which contrasts low, rolled arms against contemporary textiles and squared legs.
-The upholstery is made from a linen-polyester blend, and is available in four colors — matching throw pillows included.
-It's technically not a loveseat (because it measures 73 inches instead of 71), but since it's both cozy and compact, it's a great way to add a charming touch to a tight living space.
+Here's a great example: the Trudie sofa from Kelly Clarkson Home, which contrasts low, rolled arms against contemporary textiles and a squared back.
+The upholstery is made from a polyester blend, and is available in a neutral, easy-to-match beige — matching throw pillows included.
+Since all of the cushions are removable and reversible, you can fluff and clean them to your heart's content.

-Beachcrest Home Buxton Rolled Arm Sofa, $399, Wayfair
+Kelly Clarkson Home Trudie Rolled Arm Sofa, $930, Wayfair

 The Divan Sofa